amuramatsu/emu2/README.md

   are working with debuggee without any options.
   If you want to use batch file which contains some TSRs and applications, you can use [FreeCOM](https://github.com/FDOS/freecom) with environment variable `EMU2_EXEC_SAMEPROC=1`.

-I have a plan to implement features listed below.

 * Long File Name support like as Windows 95 DOS prompt.

 Installation